Human microbiome: Gastrointestinal tract

-In humans, the composition of the gastrointestinal microbiome is established during birth.
+In humans, the composition of the infant gastrointestinal microbiome is established during birth, maturing to the adult microbiome within the first few years.
 Birth by Cesarean section or vaginal delivery also influences the gut's microbial composition.
 Babies born through the vaginal canal have non-pathogenic, beneficial gut microbiota similar to those found in the mother.
 However, the gut microbiota of babies delivered by C-section harbor more pathogenic bacteria such as Escherichia coli and Staphylococcus and require more time to develop non-pathogenic, beneficial gut microbiota.

 The relationship between some gut microbiota and humans is not merely commensal (a non-harmful coexistence), but rather a mutualistic relationship.
 Some human gut microorganisms benefit the host by fermenting dietary fiber into short-chain fatty acids (SCFAs), such as acetic acid and butyric acid, which are then absorbed by the host.
-Intestinal bacteria also play a role in synthesizing vitamin B and vitamin K as well as metabolizing bile acids, sterols, and xenobiotics.
+Intestinal bacteria also play a role in synthesizing B vitamins and vitamin K as well as metabolizing bile acids, sterols, and xenobiotics.
 The systemic importance of the SCFAs and other compounds they produce are like hormones and the gut flora itself appears to function like an endocrine organ, and dysregulation of the gut flora has been correlated with a host of inflammatory and autoimmune conditions.

 The composition of human gut microbiota changes over time, when the diet changes, and as overall health changes.
 A systematic review of 15 human randomized controlled trials from July 2016 found that certain commercially available strains of probiotic bacteria from the Bifidobacterium and Lactobacillus genera (B. longum, B. breve, B. infantis, L. helveticus, L. rhamnosus, L. plantarum, and L. casei), when taken by mouth in daily doses of 10^{9}–10^{10} colony forming units (CFU) for 1–2 months, possess treatment efficacy (i.e., improves behavioral outcomes) in certain central nervous system disorders – including anxiety, depression, autism spectrum disorder, and obsessive–compulsive disorder – and improves certain aspects of memory.

+Esophagus

+While the esophagus was previously considered to lack a microbiome, since the 1980s it has been known to contain a diverse microbiome.
+However, it is poorly studied with little known about its role in disease pathogenesis and esophageal health.
+This is partially due to the difficulty in sampling the microbes in the esophagus.
+Many bacteria can be found here such as Firmicutes (Streptococcus, Veillonella, Megasphaera, Granulicatella, Gemella, Clostridium, and Bulleidia), Bacteroidetes (Prevotella and Bacteroides), Fusobacteria, Actinobacteria (Rothia and Actinomyces), and Saccharibacteria.
+The most abundant species found was Streptococcus mitis.
+In a healthy esophagus, it is dominated by gram-positive bacteria such as Streptococcus.